 I am jumping the gun on this: I wanted to wait until later this year, when certain legal things would have had time to happen and I'd be able to provide even more evidence to back up what I'm saying.
 But Onyx Path authors Olivia Hill and Filamena Young being exposed as abusers (and not yet having suffered any real consequences I can see) has made it seem necessary that I do this early.
 If you still don't believe my story after reading all of it, come back around Christmas, see what I've got to say then, and feel free to rub my nose in this paragraph.

 I am also going to say something most reporters can't say: I am in the middle of suing people right now.
 If a single word of what I'm saying isn't accurate, I just volunteered, for free, to ruin my own case by writing this.
+Any inaccuracy here can be waved around in court as evidence I'm dishonest.

 The Biggest Success In The History Of RPG Hatemobbing